Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 Explain your approach to teaching and be sure to involve parents in their child’s progress.
 This is also important for the child, who may need to feel supported to fulfil their potential.

-This is why it’s best to analyse your student’s strengths and incorporate them into the learning strategies so that your pupil feels confident in themselves.
+It’s best to analyse your student’s strengths and incorporate them into the learning strategies so that your pupil feels confident in themselves.

 The tutor can use their student’s strengths and weaknesses to personalise the learning process.
 This part of home tuition can be the best help for the student, who can take the new learning skills into the classroom and feel more confident among their peers.
+Knowing which study skills suit their personal learning style can also come in handy later in life when it comes to revising for university exams or even preparing for a job interview, for instance.

 When coming up with your advert, look around you and get inspired!
 You can look on tutoring websites (such as Superprof.co.uk) or even in your local shop to see what other people have done.
+Look at each advertisment and think about which aspects you like as well as the things that could be added to improve them.

 Have fun creating your flyers and adverts!
 Get creative and let your subject take centre stage ¦ source: Visualhunt